Ascend | Nootropic

 Thanks to technology, we’re almost always within arms reach of an overwhelming amount of information and an endless number of distractions, and research shows that the more we give in to our desires for diversion, the harder it becomes to intentionally concentrate and process information.

-Other lifestyle factors undermine many people’s natural cognitive abilities as well.
+Other lifestyle factors undermine our natural cognitive abilities as well.
 Too many people eat too much “unhealthy” food, don’t exercise or sleep enough, and mismanage stress, and as a result, struggle to control and direct their attention and thoughts.

 Thus, the first things anyone looking to improve their mental capabilities should do are spend less time glued to technology chasing instant gratification, eat a diet rich in nutritious, relatively unprocessed foods, exercise regularly, and get enough sleep.